leafo/lapis/docs/database.md

 There are generally two ways to work with the data in your database:

 1. The `lapis.db` module is a collection of functions to make queries to the database, returning the reults as plain Lua tables.
 1. The [`Model` class](models.html) is a wrapper around a Lua table that helps you synchronize it with a row in a database table.
+When appropriate, the results from the database are converted to instances of the model's class.

 The `Model` class is the preferred way to interact with the database.
 Issuing queries from the `lapis.db` module should preferred for achieving things the